Particular/docs.particular.net/samples/ravendb/simple/sample.md

 ### The Saga Data

  * `IContainSagaData.Id` maps to the native RavenDB document `Id`.
- * `IContainSagaData.Originator` and `IContainSagaData.OriginalMessageId` map to simple properties pairs.
+ * `IContainSagaData.Originator` and `IContainSagaData.OriginalMessageId` map to simple properties.
  * Custom properties on the SagaData, in this case `OrderDescription` and `OrderId`, are also mapped to simple properties.

 ![](sagadata.png)